Zan-14/React-JS/src/components/readme-api.txt

         we add onClick inside the button and put the function that fetch the data.
         syntax:
             <button onClick={() => getApiProduct()}>Call the API</button>

+    3. (Recommended) When the data will be fetched multiple times on different pages
+            - There is a way to prevent coding the async await function to get the data.
+            - We need to create a new folder inside src named "services" Go to part-8 branch!